The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 How to Use Cloudscraper in Python & Fix Common Errors

 In this web scraping tutorial, you'll learn how to bypass Cloudflare using Cloudscraper.
-We'll also discuss the common errors you may encounter and how to fix them.
+We'll also discuss its features and common errors you may encounter and how to fix them.

 What Is Cloudscraper?

-Cloudscraper is a scraping library built exclusively for retrieving data from Cloudflare-protected websites.
+Cloudscraper is a Python web scraping library built exclusively for retrieving data from Cloudflare-protected websites.
+Its methods work similarly to the Requests library, but it features patches to mimic parts of popular browsers like Chrome and Firefox.

 Click to open the image in full screen

-We sent an HTTP request to access our target website.
+We sent an HTTP request to access the target website:

 The status code is 403